-The accessing policies adapted a commones, with those of the previous financial year every, that is the current financial year, the Endowment Fund has adapted all the new and accessed accessed which are references to the Endowment Fund and a reffect of a common financial provides beginning on a office 1.
-April 2023.
-Every, for the office of the adaption of accessions to FRS 1 and FRS Produce Sustaines.
-2: Disclosure of Accessing Policies described below, the adaption of the ather new and accessed standards disclosured by accessing of the Endowment Fund.
+The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Endowment Fund has adopted all the new and amended standards which are relevant to the Endowment Fund and are effective for annual financial periods beginning on or after 1 April 2023.
+Except for the effect of the adoption of amendments to FRS 1 and FRS Practice Statement 2: Disclosure of Accounting Policies described below, the adoption of the other new and amended standards did not have any material effect on the financial performance or position of the Endowment Fund.